intel/iot-js-api/ocf/client.md

  The `interfaces` property MUST at least contain `"oic.if.baseline"`.

+ The `endpoints` property is an array of strings.
+Each string is a URI consisting of an origin (scheme and authority).
+It MUST contain at least one [endpoint](#endpoint).

 <a name="clientresource"></a>
-### 1.3.
+### 1.5.
 The `ClientResource` object
 #### `ClientResource` properties
 `ClientResource` extends `Resource`.
 It has all the properties of [`Resource`](#resource), and in addition it has events.

 Note that applications should not create `ClientResource` objects, as they are created and tracked by implementations.
-Applications can create and use `ResourceId` and `Resource` objects as method arguments, but client-created `ClientResource` objects are not tracked by implementations and will not receive events.
+Applications can create and use `Destination` and `Resource` objects as method arguments, but client-created `ClientResource` objects are not tracked by implementations and will not receive events.

 #### `ClientResource` events
 `ClientResource` objects support the following events: